gitan12/Predicting_Insurance_Premium/README.md

 plt.show()
 ```

+We utilize a histogram to illustrate the distribution of premiums within our dataset.
+This visualization offers insights into how premiums are distributed across different ranges.
+This understanding of premium distribution is crucial for analyzing the variability and trends within the dataset, facilitating informed decision-making in subsequent stages of our analysis.

 #### 3. Relationship Between Age and Premium
 We create a scatter plot to visualize the relationship between age and premium.